 Nurse Case Manager Specializations & Degree Types

-There are several education paths aspiring nurse case managers can pursue.
+Aspiring nurse case managers can pursue several education paths.
 All nurse case managers must be licensed registered nurses and typically have completed at least a bachelor’s of science in nursing (BSN).

-Aspiring nurse case managers can then choose to either complete a master’s of science in nursing with a case management specialization or complete a certificate program.
-The level of education required depends on certification pursued and employers’ requirements.
+Aspiring nurse case managers can then choose to complete a master’s of science in nursing with a case management specialization or a certificate program.
+The level of education required depends on the certification pursued and employers’ requirements.

 Admissions Requirements for Nurse Case Manager Programs